marguskaidja/php-accessors/README.md

     setProp1('value1')->
     setProp2('value2');
 ```
-The code above has lot's of boilerplate code just to achieve simple method chaining through setter methods.
-In case there are tens of properties things could get messy fast.
+The code above has lot's of boilerplate and boring duplicate code just to achieve smooth method chaining.
+In case there are tens of properties things could get quite tedious.

-The class `A` above can be rewritten using **GetSet**:
+The class `A` above can be rewritten using **GetSet** trait:

 ```php
 use margusk\GetSet\Attributes\{